Forts, (fractional) zero forcing, and Cartesian products of graphs: Fort number and fractional zero forcing number of families of graphs and extreme values

 \begin{example} Let $C_{n}$ denote a cycle of order $n$, where $n\geq 3$.
 Recall that $\Z(C_{n})=2$.
 Number the vertices of $C_n$ as $0,1,\dots,n-1$ in cycle order and perform arithmetic modulo $n$.

 First consider the case $n=2k$.
 Notice that the disjoint sets $F_e=\{0,2,\dots, 2k-2\}$ and $F_o=\{1,3,\dots, 2k-1\}$ are each forts.
 Hence, $ \ft(C_{2k})=\Z^{*}(C_{2k})=\Z(C_{2k})=2. $

 Now let $n=2k+1$.
 Each fort contains at least $k+1$ vertices, so $\Z^{*}(C_{2k+1})\leq\frac{2k+1}{k+1}$ by Remark \ref{r:nover2}.
 The sets of the form $F_\ell=\{\ell,\ell+2,\dots, \ell+2k=\ell-1\}$ are all minimal forts.
 There are $2k+1$ such forts and each vertex appears in $k+1$ forts.
-Thus, $\frac{2k+1}{k+1}\le \Z^*(C_{2k})$ by Remark \ref{p:symm-fort-ratio}.
+Thus, $\frac{2k+1}{k+1}\le \Z^*(C_{2k+1})$ by Remark \ref{p:symm-fort-ratio}.
 So $\Z^{*}(C_{2k+1})=\frac{2k+1}{k+1}<2=\Z(C_{2k+1})$.
 Note also that $\ft(C_{2k+1})=1$ because every fort contains at least $k+1$ vertices. \end{example}

 The next two examples make use of coronas of graphs.
 Let $G$ and $G'$ be graphs.
-The \emph{corona} of $G$ with $G$, denoted $G\circ G'$, is obtained by taking one copy of $G$ and $\abs{V(G)}$ copies of $G'$ and joining the $i$th vertex of $G$ to every vertex in the $i$th copy of $G'$.
+The \emph{corona} of $G$ with $G'$, denoted $G\circ G'$, is obtained by taking one copy of $G$ and $\abs{V(G)}$ copies of $G'$ and joining the $i$th vertex of $G$ to every vertex in the $i$th copy of $G'$.

-\begin{example} Let $G'$ be a graph of order $r\ge 2$ and let $G=G'\circ 2K_1$.
-Then, $\ft(G)=\Z^*(G)=\Z(G)=r$ by Observation \ref{o:disjoint} because every minimal fort is a set of two leaves adjacent to the same vertex of $G'$, so the minimal forts are disjoint.
-Remark \ref{Z*bds} also implies $\Z^*(G)=r=\frac{2r}2$, because $\F_G$ is 2-uniform and 1-regular (but note that the vertices of $G'$ are not vertices of $\F_G$). \end{example}
+\begin{example} Let $G'$ be a graph of order $r$ and let $G=G'\circ 2K_1$.
+Every set of two leaves adjacent to the same vertex of $G'$ is a minimal fort and $\Z(G)\le r$ since choosing one leaf from each of these minimal forts is a zero forcing set.
+Every minimal fort is a set of two leaves adjacent to the same vertex of $G'$ because if a fort $F$ contains a vertex $u\in V(G')$, then $F$ contains the two leaf neighbors of $u$, and so is not minimal.
+Thus the minimal forts are disjoint and $ \ft(G)=\Z(G)$. \end{example}